 -Travel in low season.
 Prices can double (sometimes triple) in high season.
 High season usually is the months of November to February.
 Although the weather tends to be best in these months a strict budget is better suited to wet season travel.

-Hopefully this guide to Tulum on a budget is useful and inspires you check out one of Mexico’s most beautiful regions!
+Hopefully, this guide to Tulum on a budget is useful and inspires you to check out one of Mexico’s most beautiful regions!
 We had some really great times in and around Tulum.

 We would encourage anyone to visit Tulum on a budget – and when you do, let us know if you have any other tips to add below!